quietlychris/nav_and_whimsy/documentation/README.md

 #### What Nav_and_Whimsy Was Started For
-This project was started as a preliminary attempt at developing an autonomous motion program for robotics in 3D, as a contribution to an organization called Robots in Service to the Environment.
+This project was started as a preliminary attempt at developing an autonomous motion program for robotics in 3D, as a contribution to an organization called Robots in Service of the Environment.
 Now, there are a number of other ways this could have been done (both in languages, and useful crates that already exist in the Rust ecosystem).
 That being said, I like Rust, and I think it has a lot of potential for things that I'm interested in.
 Based on that, most everything